ndag/TDA-and-Neuro/README.md

 Class 8.
 3/1/2022.
 Cliques of Neurons Bound into Cavities Provide a Missing Link between Structure and Function.
 Lecture by Amber Wu.

 Class 9.
 3/8/2022.
 Cliques and cavities in the human connectome.
-Lecture by Aziz Guelen.
+Lecture by Aziz Burak Guelen.
+[Lecture 9 Slides.](https://github.com/ndag/TDA-and-Neuro/blob/main/Lecture%209%203-8-2022.pdf)

 Class 10.
 3/22/2022.
 The topology of the directed clique complex as a network invariant.
 Lecture by Shreeya Behera.